-I revisit this recipe every two to three years.
+Every two or three years this recipe features on our Christmas table.
+For those celebrating Christmas during Summer, Christmas Ice Cream Pudding is a winner.
 It’s creamy, full of flavour and looks so festive.
-Especially for those celebrating Christmas during Summer, Christmas Ice Cream Pudding is a winner.
 Variations for a sugar-free alternative are included.

 Christmas Ice Cream Pudding

 - 150g dried fruit (raisins, dates, currants & cherries work well)

 - 1 tsp grated orange rind

 - 1/4 plain flour

 - 1/2 cup brown sugar* or 1/3 cup dextrose

 - 300ml cream (1/2 cup in step 2 then 1/2 + 2 Tb in step 4)